How much magnesium in milk, dairy & vegan milks?

 Can we get too much magnesium from milk?

-How to increase the absorption rate of magnesium of milk?
+How to increase the absorption rate of magnesium in milk?

-Actually, there are many factors that might inhibit the absorption rate of magnesium in milk and other dairy.
+Actually, many factors might inhibit the absorption rate of magnesium in milk and other dairy.

 Above all, we should have normal vitamin D levels for optimal magnesium absorption.
 Vitamin D stimulates intestinal magnesium absorption.
 However, as vitamin D deficiency is pretty common, many people would benefit from taking high doses of vitamin D from dietary supplements.[5]

 Increased intakes of protein and fructose may improve magnesium absorption as well.
 Hence, you could add fruits to yogurt.
-Actually, banana and avocado are the richest fruits in magnesium.[6]
+Actually, bananas and avocados are the richest fruits in magnesium.[6]

 What’s the calcium/magnesium ratio of milk?